A comprehensive list of eligible and ineligible expenses

 Life insurance premiums - Life insurance premiums are not reimbursable.

-Lip treatments - (starting 1/1/2011, will require a doctor's prescription for reimbursement) Expenses paid for lip treatments to treat a medical condition such as cold or canker sores are reimbursable.
+Lip treatments/Chapstick - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); Expenses paid for lip treatments to treat a medical condition such as cold or canker sores are reimbursable.

 Liposuction - See Cosmetic surgery.